-Additional Information Concerning Abandonment and Reclamation Costs

-The estimated total future abandonment and reclamation costs for existing wells, facilities, and infrastructure is based on Management's estimate of costs to remediate, reclaim and abandon wells and facilities having regard to Cenovus's working interest and the estimated timing of the costs to be incurred in future periods.
+Additional Information Concerning Abandonment and Reclamation Costs costs to remediate, reclaim and abandon wells and facilities having regard to Cenovus's working interest and the estimated timing of the costs to be incurred in future periods.
 Cenovus has developed a process to calculate these estimates, which considers applicable regulations, actual and anticipated costs, type and size of the well or facility and the geographic location.